 - Lacks advanced CRM features compared to competitors

-- Many features only available as add-ons
+- Many features are only available as add-ons

-Why we chose monday CRM
+Why I like monday CRM

 Pipedrive: Best for sales pipeline management